-It can define as the endogenous chemical agents whose synthesis occurs within the neurons by the association of ER and Golgi body that helps in providing active precursors for the synthesis of neurotransmitter and packaging it into the vesicles, respectively.
-The vesicles encircling the neurotransmitters are known as “Synaptic vesicle”.
-The neurotransmitter comes into action when the synaptic vesicles rupture after coming in contact with the plasma membrane.
-Its release can either excite or inhibit the nerve signal transmission to the adjoining neuron.
-These chemical messengers bind with the corresponding receptors of the postsynaptic neuron.
+The neurotransmitter comes into action once the synaptic vesicles rupture after coming in contact with the plasma membrane.
+The fusion causes release of chemical messengers, which can either excite or inhibit the nerve signal transmission towards the adjoining neuron.
+The chemical messengers bind with the corresponding receptors of the postsynaptic neuron.

-Neurotransmitters are packaged within the small spherical bundles known as synaptic vesicles and are found towards the periphery of the axon’s endings.
-In the case of chemical synapses, the synaptic vesicles are small and round, whereas in electrical synapses these vesicles can be pleomorphic in shape.
+Neurotransmitters are packaged within the small spherical bundles known as synaptic vesicles.
+They are found towards the periphery of the axon’s endings.
+In the case of chemical synapses, the synaptic vesicles are small and round, whereas in electrical synapses the vesicles exhibit pleomorphic shape.

 Neurotransmitter performs the following tasks in a nervous system.

-Carrier agent: Neurotransmitter acts like a carrier molecule, which releases beyond the axolemma along with the nerve signal.
+- Carrier agent: Neurotransmitter acts like a carrier molecule, which is released beyond the axolemma along with the nerve signal.
 Its role is not over yet, as it also propagates the nerve signal to the adjoining or postsynaptic neuron after specific binding with the receptors site.